1. Our Commitment

 6. Reporting Obligations

-When suspicious activity is identified, we will submit a Suspicious Activity Report (SAR) or Suspicious Transaction Report (STR) to the appropriate Financial Intelligence Unit as required by law.
-We are legally prohibited from notifying the user that a report has been or may be submitted (tipping off).
+Where we identify suspicious activity, we file a Suspicious Activity Report (SAR) — or equivalent Suspicious Transaction Report (STR) — with the competent Financial Intelligence Unit as required by law.
+We cannot legally alert the user that a report has been or might be filed (“tipping off”).

 7. Record Keeping

-All customer identification records, transaction logs, and internal reports are retained for a minimum of 5 years following the end of the business relationship or the date of the transaction, whichever is later.
-These records are stored securely and are available for review by competent authorities upon lawful request.
+Customer identification records, transaction logs, and internal reports are retained for at least 5 years after the end of the business relationship or the transaction date — whichever is later.
+Records are stored securely and made available to competent authorities in response to lawful requests.

 8. Staff Training

-All relevant team members undergo AML training when they join the company and at regular intervals thereafter.
-The training programme covers the legal and regulatory framework, our internal policies and procedures, the identification of suspicious activity, and reporting obligations.
-Training records are documented and retained.
+Every relevant team member completes AML training at onboarding and at regular intervals thereafter.
+The programme covers the legal framework, our own procedures, how to recognise suspicious activity, and reporting duties.
+Attendance is logged and retained.

 9. Policy Review

-This AML Policy is reviewed no less than once per year, or more often when warranted by significant changes to our business, the regulatory landscape, or our risk profile.
-Any revisions are approved by senior management and communicated to all relevant personnel.
+This AML policy is reviewed at least annually, and more often if our business, the regulatory environment, or our risk profile changes materially.
+Any revisions are signed off by senior management and rolled out to the team.